ychen441/Visual-Inertial-GNSS-EKF/README.md

 # Visual-Inertial-GNSS-EKF
 This is an extended Kalman filter for inertial-GNSS (currently) and visual-inertial-GNSS (finally) sensor fusion.
 The dynamic model now being used is 2-Dimensional, a bird's-eye view of the body inside world reference.<br /><br />
-The filter will be tested on an [*agri-machinery*](https://github.com/Jingxu-Li/Weed-Detector) for self-navigation and realising precise agriculture.
+The filter will be tested on an agri-machinery for self-navigation and realising precise agriculture ([link](https://github.com/Jingxu-Li/Weed-Detector)).
 The hardware setup for the test includes a 6-DoF IMU (Bosch BMI055/085), an Intel D455 depth camera, and a GNSS module (NongXin AMG-PFZ202).
 Updates on different dimensions, complexities,and working scenarios of the system may be added in the future.

 # Log